particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 {{note op="start" type="developer"}}
 - You can unclaim the device, then claim it to the new account.

-- If you use the mobile app with the Photon that is not in a product, you can transfer the device immediately.
+- If you use the Particle mobile app with the Photon that is not in a product, you can transfer the device immediately.

 - Using the Particle CLI or Web IDE, you can claim the device.
 If already claimed, you can request a transfer.
 The the original owner will be emailed and has to respond affirmatively for the transfer to take place.
 {{note op="end"}}